 Beef and turkey jerkies are packed with protein and don’t require ice packs to keep cool.
 Jerky is also lightweight (easy to carry) and has sodium to regulate hydration.

 Salami and turkey pepperoni are also sold in shelf-stable packaging, but any leftovers must be refrigerated.

 Pack up handfuls of protein-packed almonds, peanuts, or pistachios.
 If you prefer seeds, choose pumpkin or sunflower seeds.
 All of these options have 5.5g or more of protein per ounce.

 Fruits and Veggies

 5. Fresh Fruit

-Apples, oranges, grapes, and berries in a container all travel well.
-Bananas are easy hiking snacks that are high in potassium, but can easily crush or brown in a backpack.
+Apples, oranges, grapes, and berries (packed in a container) all travel well.
+Bananas are easy hiking snacks high in potassium but can easily crush or brown in a backpack.

 Pro tip: try freezing grapes ahead of time.
-Even if they haven’t thawed in time for your snack break, they are delicious frozen – especially on a hot day.
+Even if they haven’t thawed in time for your snack break, they are still delicious when frozen – especially on a hot day.

 6. Dried Fruits